benzntech/roocode-memorybank-optimized/docs/USER-GUIDE.md

 # User Guide

-This comprehensive guide explains how to use the VibeCoding Memory Bank system efficiently for project context retention and documentation.
+This comprehensive guide explains how to use the Roocode Memory Bank Optimized system efficiently for project context retention and documentation.

 ## Table of Contents